 Homeschooling vs public schooling.

-The summer is just about over, your kid’s faces are glowing with health, the new school shoes and PE kit bags are stuffed and polished waiting in the hallway.
+When the summer is just about over, your kid’s faces are glowing with health, the new school shoes and PE kit bags are stuffed and polished, waiting in the hallway.

 This post may contain affiliate links.
 They cost you nothing but we make a small commission.
 If you would like me to explain it further, please visit our disclaimer page.

 That time of year when you try your hardest to soothe your distressed kids.

 Reassure them as they become sadder and more withdrawn – filled with dread as their first day back at school looms closer.